-- In a heavy based pan, heat ½ tbsp of oil and gently cook the onion, garlic and chilli until soft with half the oregano.
+- In a heavy based pan, heat ½ tbsp of oil and gently cook the onion, garlic, and chili until soft with half the oregano.

 - Meanwhile, heat 3-4 tbsp of oil in another frying pan and start browning the aubergines.
 Once cooked, add to the onion mixture.
 Fry the raisins in another ½ tbsp oil and, when they have puffed up, add to the aubergine mix.
-Add the tomatoes, purée and rest of the oregano.
-Cook on a medium heat for 15-20 mins so all the flavours come together.
+Add the tomatoes, purée, and rest of the oregano.
+Cook on a medium heat for 15-20 mins so all the flavors come together.

 Things you didn’t know about Sicily: